Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Ever want to copy a component from one Entity to another using its `ComponentType`, perhaps obtained by comparing two entities’ archetypes?
 I did, so I wrote this.
-It currently uses cached evil reflection hacking magic to invade the ECS internals, but this will be converted into Burst-friendly mechanisms in the future.
+It uses asmref internal access hacks to implement the features not possible by the public API (Shared Components).

 ### Conditional System Updates

-Unity does this thing where it tries to look at your EntityQueries and decide if your system should update or not.
+Unity does this thing where it tries to look at your Entity Queries and decide if your system should update or not.
 While it’s certainly cute that Unity cares about performance, you as the programmer can make much better decisions.
 Turn off Unity’s logic with the `[AlwaysUpdateSystem]` attribute and turn on your own by overriding `ShouldUpdateSystem()` on a `SubSystem` (`SystemBase`) or